whymeeverytime/vue-weatherapp/README.md

 # weatherapp
-Simple weather application that gathers weather information of the specified location from a weather API
+Simple weather application that gathers weather information of the specified location from a weather API, developed using Vue.js.

 ## Project setup
 ```